MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 This is when you already have a server running remotely and want your RPi to connect as a standalone client to this instance, to show the MM from the server.

-Follow the installation steps above, but dont start the application
+Follow the installation steps above, but dont start the application.

-You can start MagicMirror² in client mode by manually running the following command with the MagicMirror directory `node clientonly --address 192.168.1.5 --port 8080`
+You can start MagicMirror² in client mode by manually running the following command with the MagicMirror directory:
+`node clientonly --address 192.168.1.5 --port 8080`

 If you want to allways start MagicMirror² in client mode after a reboot: